-No person shall be a director if (a) the person is under eighteen years of age; (b) the person is an un-discharged bankrupt; or (c) the person is a mentally incompetent person.
+No person shall be a director if (a) the person is under eighteen years of age; (b) the person is an un-discharged bankrupt; or (c) the person is mentally incompetent.

 The Board of Directors usually meets with property management on a monthly basis or as required.
-One General Meeting is required each year and at this time all members of the Corporation are updated regarding the business of the Corporation and the audited financial statements are reviewed.
+One General Meeting is required each year and at this time, all members of the Corporation are updated regarding the business of the Corporation and the audited financial statements are reviewed.